 The Maritime Museum and Aquarium offers six exhibitions – two of which are special children’s exhibitions – Knattegatt and The Big Blue.
 In addition, you can meet the animals of the sea in a brand new underground aquarium building.

-Trick your brain with illusions, upside-down sensations and immersive experiences.
-At Paradox Museum you will be met with fun and educational experiences for all ages.
+Challenge your mind with illusions, upside-down perspectives and immersive experiences.
+At Paradox Museum, you’ll discover fun and educational experiences for all ages

 11. Take the tram! (and ping your way through Gothenburg)

-For Gothenburgers, it’s a natural part of public transport, but for many of our little visitors, a tram ride is super exciting!
-So take the opportunity to jump on a tram when you’re here and discover Gothenburg along the tracks.
+For Gothenburgers, it’s a natural part of public transport, but for many of our younger visitors, a tram ride is super exciting!
+Take the opportunity to jump on a tram when you’re here and discover Gothenburg along the tracks.
 Don’t forget to ping!
 Read more about how to buy a ticket in the guide below.

-There is a lot to explore in the Children’s Museum exhibition at Göteborg stadsmuseum!
+There is a lot to explore in the children’s exhibition at The Museum of Gothenburg!
 Climb high-rise buildings, crawl through tunnels, build a castle, swing in the Eriksberg Crane or why not take grandpa on a tram ride?
-The Children’s Museum is most popular with ages 0-5, but older children are also warmly welcome.
+The exhibition is most popular with ages 0-5, but older children are also warmly welcome.

 13. Rent your own electric boat and sail through Gothenburg